Skip to content

 Jupyter Lab

 Launches a GPU-backed Jupyter Lab instance.
-A public URL is printed to the terminal — click it to open in your browser.
+A public URL is printed to the terminal so you can open it in the browser.

 Run Python script